 14. Disinfects Growing Medium

-Organic potting mixes can get affected by bacteria and fungus, which can be harmful to the growth of plants.
+Organic potting mixes can be affected by bacteria and fungi, which can be harmful to the growth of plants.
 Using hydrogen peroxide eliminates this problem.
 Simply sprinkle a little of it over the growing medium before planting.

 15. Cleans Vegetables and Fruits After Harvest

 Once you have harvested vegetables and fruits, it will be a good idea to give them a nice wash with a solution of hydrogen peroxide and water (4 teaspoons in a liter of water).
 It will make them clean and disinfect, too.